pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - Step 3: Copy token from the `Twitch Extension configuration page` and paste in the RuneLite plugin setting `Your copied Twitch Extension Token`.
 - Step 4: Verify whether data is synced by previewing it in the `Twitch Extension configuration page`.

 ⚠️ Note that for the `collection log`, `bank`, `looting bag` and `ToA invocations` to show you need to **open them at least once**.
-Their information is stored in your RuneLite profile so on your next session you wont need to open them again.
+Their information is stored in your RuneLite profile, so on your next session you wont need to open them again.

 ### Step 1: Install Runelite Plugin
 You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/show/twitch-live-loadout).